Thomas Law

 Thomas John Law (born 17 December 1992) is an English actor and singer.
-He is known for portraying the role of Peter Beale in the BBC soap opera EastEnders from 2006 to 2010, before reprising the role from 2023 onwards.
+He is known for playing Peter Beale in the BBC soap opera EastEnders from 2006 to 2010, before reprising the role from 2023 onwards.
 Between 2021 and 2023, he appeared in the ITV drama series The Bay as DC Eddie Martin.

 Early life

 Law was born in Potters Bar, Hertfordshire, to Trish and Robert Law and grew up in Potters Bar with his two older sisters.
 He also has family in Australia.
 Law attended Chancellor's School in Brookmans Park.

 Career

-Law began modelling at the age of four and made his television debut in 2005 with a recurring role in the BBC One soap opera Casualty.
+Law began modelling at the age of four and made his television debut in 2005 with a recurring role in the BBC One medical drama Casualty.
 He would later return as a guest in 2014.

 EastEnders

 In 2006, Law became the fifth actor to take over the role of Peter Beale in EastEnders, taking over from James Martin.
 Law was in a scene nominated for Spectacular Scene of the Year at the 2008 British Soap Awards.
 In November 2010, it was announced that Law would be leaving the soap after four years, and he made his final appearance in December 2010.
-The role of Peter was later recast to Ben Hardy who portrayed the role between 2013 and 2015 and later to Dayle Hudson who played the role between 2020 and 2022.
+The role of Peter was later recast to Ben Hardy between 2013 and 2015, and later to Dayle Hudson who played the role from 2020 to 2022.

 In June 2023, Law made an unannounced return to EastEnders, taking over the role of Peter for a second time in a storyline that accommodated the return of Peter's parents, Cindy (Michelle Collins) and Ian Beale (Adam Woodyatt).
 The story also saw the character reunite with the mother of his child, Lauren Branning (Jacqueline Jossa).
 It was then announced that Law would be returning to the show on a permanent basis.